ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

 ART_ESP32_Thermostat_7_12_2020_ver2.ino is the main file

-the other files are included tab files
+the other files are included tab files (Should be in the same Directory as Main File)

 <img src="https://image.easyeda.com/pullimage/VNE6BX0bdmtFa41PH79R6Qq3eSFhpZg6qHJ66yZu.jpeg">